mrkline/ece453/doc/schemas.md

     - "invalid request" - The request was valid but was given at an inappropriate time.
                           An example may be issuing a stop command when no game is running.

-    - "unsupported" - The request was valid but the system could not fulfill it.
+    - "unsupported request" - The request was valid but the system could not fulfill it.
                       An example may be requesting a game setup with more players than the system supports.

 - "message" - (OPTIONAL) A field containing any text message to accompany the error code